tkovachka/nodejs-blog-app-fork/README.md

-# nodejs-blog-app
+# DevOps Project: Full workflow from code to deployment and automatizating builds
-Simple Node JS RESTful blog web application with semantic UI designing and MongoDB database.
+The aim of this project is to show the concept of DevOps on this simple NodeJS RESTful blog application that uses MongoDB database, developed by Dhruv Solanki.

 ### Tech Stack
 * Node JS